 Resources · Transcript · Tell YOUR Story

 To learn how you can have an impact, become a part of Alex’s global community at enlightened-millionaires.com.
-Get 20 percent off your program by using /Nicole today!
+Get 20% off our programs by using coupon code Nicole.

 Unknown Speaker 0:00

 Hello and welcome back to season one, Episode Six of fascinating founders.
 I'm your host, Nicole Holland and I'm thrilled to be your guide as we dive in and uncover the stories that came before the success of some of the world's most fascinating founders. hailing from a multitude of industries and socio economic starts, you're going to learn what's made these fascinating men and women realise their dreams from an inspired idea to millions in revenue disrupting, innovating and impacting humanity for the better.
 You never know what's going to come up in our casual conversations.
 So get your notebooks ready cosy up with a great Cup of Joe and join us as I dive in to learn how these inspiring individuals have figured out how to thrive in a time where most people give up on their dreams.
 My guest today Alex Hootie 10 is an entrepreneur investor, world traveller and mango juice lover.
 He radically changed his life and his beliefs six years ago going from a cubicle job in Bucharest, Romania to now owning multiple seven figure company bunnies and enjoying a real four hour workweek.
 Two years ago, Alex started teaching the Amazon FBA business model, the same model that made him financially free to thousands around the world.
 Here's my interview with Alex, Hootie town.
 Hey, Alex,